browserengineering/book/book/chrome.md

     # ...
     self.height = sum([child.height for child in self.children])
 ```

-With the `display_list` gone, we can also remove the part of
-`paint`\index{paint} that handles it.
-Painting all the lines in a paragraph
-is now just automatically handled by recursing into the child layout objects.
-So by adding `LineLayout` and `TextLayout` we made `BlockLayout` quite a
-bit simpler and shared more code between block and inline layout modes.

 You might also be tempted to delete the `flush` method, since it's no
 longer called from anywhere.
 But keep it around for just a